software-development-project-1/software-development-project-1.github.io/index.md

 - _Activity in team work_: attendance and active presence during team meetings and communication with team members outside the meetings
 - _Technical contributions_: amount of working code written _or_ active participation in the writing process of the code (for example [pair-programming](https://en.wikipedia.org/wiki/Pair_programming))
 - _Project management and documentation contributions_: activity during Sprint events, Backlog management, efforts to improve the process (for example in Retrospectives), writing project related documentation
-- _Exercise submissions_: at least 16 of the _first two week's exercises_ have to be completed to pass the course
+- _Exercise submissions_: at least 50% of first and second week's exercises must be completed to pass the course
 - The final report written at the end of the course

 The personal assessment is done based on the teacher's observations and peer reviews from the team members.
 Each team member receives a _personal grade_ (0-5) based on their personal efforts towards the project and their exercise submissions from the first two weeks.